-Our board of directors formed the science and technology committee in September 2015 to assist the board of directors in its oversight of our research and development activities and to advise the board of directors with respect to strategic and tactical scientific issues.
-The overall responsibilities of our science and technology committee are to consider and report to the board of directors on matters relating to our research and development initiatives and other appropriate strategic and tactical scientific issues.
+The science and technology committee assists the board in its oversight of our research and development activities and advises the board with respect to strategic and tactical scientific issues.
+The overall responsibilities of our science and technology committee are to consider and report to the board on matters relating to our research and development initiatives and other appropriate strategic and tactical scientific issues.
 At its discretion, the science and technology committee may:

-- review our overall scientific and research and development strategy; - review our research and development programs; - review external scientific research, discoveries and commercial development as appropriate; and - review the attainment of key research and development milestones.
+- review our overall scientific and research and development strategy; - review our research and development programs; - · review external scientific research, discoveries and commercial development as appropriate; and - · review the attainment of key research and development milestones.

-Our science and technology committee met one (1) time during 2015.
+Our science and technology committee met three times during 2018.